dayton-outar/shillings/docs/INVESTING/BUILDING.ASSET.MONITOR.md

 - Report: export the results into a view the investor can inspect and compare over time.

 Not every asset can be collected automatically.
 Some assets may have no convenient digital feed.
 Real estate, private investments, collectibles, cash held outside an account, and some bond positions may need manual tracking.

-[Image placeholder: Online and offline asset sources flowing into a shared asset dataset.
-Source: `Investing.for.Programmers-2025-6.pdf`, Fig. 6.2.]

 ## Offline Assets